 Delve into the murky world of Formula 1 - a world where money, fame and power rules - but for how long?

-In this account by Kevin Eason, a 30-year veteran with The Times of London, the lives of these men are revealed with all of their quirks and extravagant living.
-DRIVEN: THE MEN WHO MADE FORMULA ONE tells how they transformed Formula One from a niche sport played out on primitive tracks surrounded hay bales and grass verges into a 1 billion empire inhabiting vast palaces of entertainment all over the world.
+Formula One is speed, glamour, danger - and eye-watering wealth.
+DRIVEN: THE MEN WHO MADE FORMULA ONE tells how a small group of extraordinary men transformed Formula One from a niche sport played out on primitive tracks surrounded by hay bales and grass verges into a 1 billion circus performing in vast theatres of entertainment all over the world.